openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 assumes that the API is served by the `alertmanager-main.openshift-monitoring.svc` service.
-To support the UWM Alertmanager configuration, CMO should provide to the console operator the name of the Alertmanager service managing user alerts (either `alertmanager-main.openshift-monitoring.svc` or `alertmanager.openshift-user-workload-monitoring.svc`).
+To support the UWM Alertmanager configuration, CMO should provide to the console operator the name of the Alertmanager service managing the user alerts (either `alertmanager-main.openshift-monitoring.svc` or `alertmanager.openshift-user-workload-monitoring.svc`).
 Based on the presence of the `openshift_io_alert_source` label, the console backend can decide which